 - Providing a process that errs in favor of officers, if the use of cameras is restricted, or non-existent.
 Simply put, we can’t discipline officers if as an agency, we’re not placing officers in the best set of circumstances that we can.

 - Creating a universal process for the use and dissemination of videos, no matter what the reason (i.e. criminal, civil, audit, etc.) for recovering video is for.

-- Providing a system that has no editing features for officers, and save functions that only allow for the video to be sent to a secure folder, related to the cases or call at hand, and then a personal folder of the officers, for their own review, another topic we will we cover in depth in later editions.
+- Providing a system that has no editing features for officers, and save functions that only allows for the video to be sent to a secure folder, related to the cases or call at hand, and then a personal folder of the officers, for their own review, another topic we will we cover in-depth in later editions.

 - Recognizing that we reduce, not eliminate, liability.